Integrations — JupyterLab

 > spark-integration-test.ipynb

-Upload the notebook through JupyterLab and execute each cell.
+Upload the notebook through JupyterLab and run each cell.

 Manual smoke test